nautobot/nautobot/nautobot/docs/development/best-practices.md

 - It is acceptable that default filter mappings **may** need to be overridden with custom filter declarations, but [`filter_overrides`](https://django-filter.readthedocs.io/en/stable/ref/filterset.html#customise-filter-generation-with-filter-overrides) (see below) should be used as a first resort.
 - Custom filter definitions **must not** shadow the name of an existing model field if it is also changing the type.
     - For example `DeviceFilterSet.interfaces` is a `BooleanFilter` that is shadowing the `Device.interfaces` related manager.
-This introduces problems with automatic introspection of the filterset and this pattern MUST be avoided.
+This introduces problems with automatic introspection of the filterset and this pattern **must** be avoided.
 - Custom filter definitions **may** shadow the name of an existing field IF this is to adapt a filter for a human-readable field value (such as `slug`) on a related field vs. the `pk` (the default for most related fields).
 This pattern still relies on accessing the related field by name and then traversing into the relationship using a nested lookup.

 ### Filter Naming and Definition